openebs-archive/openebs-docs/docs/alphafeatures.md

 - Verify that the identified volume replica is removed successfully.
 - Delete the CVR corresponding to the replicaID entry which was removed from cStor volume.

-<h4><a class="anchor" aria-hidden="true" id="steps-cstor-scale-down"></a>Steps to perform the scale-down of cStor volume replica</h4>
+<h4><a class="anchor" aria-hidden="true" id="steps-cstor-scale-down"></a>Steps to perform scaling down of cStor volume replica</h4>

-1. Perform the following command to get the details of the PVC:
+1. Perform the following command to get the details of PVC:
    ```
    kubectl get pvc
    ```